 Wednesday, 24 October 2018 is the day of the October Full Moon.
 It is commonly known as the Hunter Moon and also as the Blood Moon or Sanguine Moon.
 This is the first full moon after the Harvest Moon, which is the Full Moon nearest the autumnal equinox.
 In most years, including 2018, the Harvest Moon comes in September, but in some years it occurs in October.

 Sanguine is a curious word to attach to the Full Moon.
-Sanguine usually means “blood-red” and is associated with chalk of a reddish-brown colour, so called because it resembles the colour of dried blood.
+Sanguine usually means “blood-red” and is associated with chalk of a reddish-brown color, so called because it resembles the color of dried blood.
 It has been popular for centuries for drawing and is preferred to common white chalk which only works on colored paper.